openmole/miniclust/documentation/src/main/docs/Deploy.md

 # Deploy Miniclust

+## Using docker

+The simplest way to deploy MiniClust is certainly to run a Minio server in docker

+You should first deploy a Minio server.
+To do that you can start from [our demo project](demo/README.md).

+From the demo example, you should probably:
+- add a volume for to persist the data of minio,
+- secure the passwords,
+- expose the port to the outside world using an https connection.

-To easiest way to deploy MiniClust is to launch a docker container with MinIO and then to [run workers using Docker](https://github.com/openmole/miniclust-worker)
+Then you should deploy MiniClust workers on the computers you want to federate in the cluster.
+To do that you should create a user and attach it to the `worker` policy and then [run workers using Docker](https://github.com/openmole/miniclust-worker)

 ## Existing Minio server